-- Complete 120 semester units of prescribed curriculum. - Complete a minimum of TWO internships. - Complete all required coursework with a cumulative G.P.A. of 2.0 on a 4.0 scale. - Apply for graduation and meet all academic and financial requirements. - Maintain lawful status.
+- Complete 120 semester units of prescribed curriculum. - Complete a minimum of TWO internships. - Complete all required coursework with a cumulative G.P.A. of 2.0 on a 4.0 scale. - Apply for graduation and meet all academic and financial requirements. - F-1 students must maintain lawful status.